RossiAndrea/django-statistics-and-errors/README.md

 Tying into middleware allows each panel to be instantiated on request and rendering to happen on response.

-The order of MIDDLEWARE_CLASSES is important: the Client Error middleware must come after any other middleware that encodes the response's content (such as GZipMiddleware).
+The order of MIDDLEWARE_CLASSES is important: the Statistics and Error middleware must come after any other middleware that encodes the response's content (such as GZipMiddleware).